What is the WACC Formula?

 The cost of equity is difficult to measure because a company doesn’t pay any interest on this amount.
 Issuing stocks is free for a firm as it raises equity capital and pays a cost in the form of dilution of ownership.
 Also, each share doesn’t have any specified value.
 At any point in time, the price of a share is determined by the amount the investors are willing to pay to participate in the growth story of the firm.
 Hence it is only an anticipated value and not a fixed number.

 The best way to measure the cost of equity is to quantify this expected value.
 It is an implied cost or an opportunity cost of capital.
 It is the return that shareholders expect in order to compensate for the risk they undergo when they invest their capital in the equity (stock).
-We can use the Capital Asset Pricing Model (CAPM) in such a scenario.
+We can use the CAPM Model in such a scenario.

 Re = Rf + B X (Rm-Rf)

 - Rf = Risk-free rate.
 It is the return that can be earned by investing in riskless security, for example, US treasury bonds, hence the name risk-free.
-For all financial models 10-year US Treasury is used as the risk-free rate.
+For all financial models, the 10-year US Treasury is used as the risk-free rate.

 - Rm = Annual return of the market